Spectral Analysis for Semantic Segmentation with Applications on Feature Truncation and Weak Annotation: Proposed Spectral Analysis

-It follows from Eq.~\ref{Eq:ce_spec_grad_ineq0} and Eq.~\ref{Eq:ce_spec_grad_ieq0} that the CNN feature $x(\nu_j)$ is affected only by $\mathcal{L}_{ce}(\nu_i)$ with near frequency.
+It follows from Eq.~\ref{Eq:ce_spec_grad_ineq0} and Eq.~\ref{Eq:ce_spec_grad_ieq0} that $\mathcal{L}_{ce}(\nu_i)$ is affected only by the CNN feature $x(\nu_j)$ with near frequency.
 Thus, removing the features $x(\nu_j)$ at high-frequency $\nu_j$ does not effect $\mathcal{L}_{ce}(\nu_i)$ at low-frequency $\nu_i$.
-This give us the forth key observation.
-With this observation, it becomes possible to reduce the feature size of CNN, as well as its high-frequency components, while keep the performance.
-We further provide the numerical validation of this observation in section~\ref{ssec:exp_spec_ce_grad}.
+This is our fourth key observation.
+We provide the numerical validation of third and fourth observations in section~\ref{ssec:exp_spec_ce_grad:grad}.
+With these observations, it becomes possible to keep the performance of SSNNs while reducing the feature size, as well as the high-frequency components, of the decoder in SSNNs.